marieai/marie-ai/docs/docs/getting-started/deployment/docker.md

 gregbugaj/marie-icr:2.4-cuda
 ```

-This could also include your specific registy as well.
+This could also include your specific registry as well.

 ```
 localhost:5000/gregbugaj/marie-icr:2.4-cuda